finos/common-domain-model/documentation/source/documentation.rst

 * **Linking of legal agreement into contract** through the CDM referencing mechanism.

-* **Mapping to existing marketplace representations** for the following initiatives:

-  * **ISDA Create Initial Margin**: Ingestion of JSON sample files generated from the ISDA Create platform for the elections associated with these agreements has been implemented, to demonstrate connectivity between the ISDA Create Initial Margin negotiation tool and the CDM.
+* **Mapping to existing marketplace representations ISDA Create Initial Margin**: Ingestion of JSON sample files generated from the ISDA Create platform for the elections associated with these agreements has been implemented, to demonstrate connectivity between the ISDA Create Initial Margin negotiation tool and the CDM.
 (The ISDA CSA Variation Margin is not yet represented in ISDA Create.)
 A specific set of synonyms associated to the ``ISDA_Create_1_0`` synonym source has been developed to enable this mapping (see *Mapping* section).

 Design Principles
 """""""""""""""""

-The key modelling principles that have been adopted to represent legal agreements are:
+The key modelling principles that have been adopted to represent legal agreements are described below:

-* **Distinction between the agreement identification features and the content features** (i.e. elections).
+* **Distinction between the agreement identification features and the agreement specification details features** (referred to in the legal agreements as election provisions, which means that the two parties can elect to include specific terms).

-  * The agreement identification features: agreement name, publisher, identification, etc are represented by the ``LegalAgreementBase`` type.
+  * The agreement identification features: agreement name, publisher, identification, etc. are re,presented by the ``LegalAgreementBase`` type.
   * The agreement specification details: election provisions of the agreement, related agreements and umbrella agreement terms are represented by the ``AgreementTerms``.

 * **Composite and extendable model**.